 Wheelchairs are available to loan and assistance dogs are welcome.
 Inside Eltham Palace, you can find interactive displays with tactile objects to handle and audio tours.

-Discover more about accessibility at Eltham Palace and Gardens.
+Find out more about accessibility at Eltham Palace and Gardens with AccessAble's access guide.

 19. Horniman Museum and Gardens